M-Haertling/spark-standalone/README.md

 Open up a terminal and connect to the container:
 ```
-docker exec -it py-client bash
+docker exec -it pyspark-client bash
 ```

 The project directory is mounted under share: